 - Relaxation, gentle exercise and heat packs can help relieve period pain.

 - Speak to your doctor or pharmacist for advice on medicines that may relieve your period pain.

 There is a wide range of how period pain feels and how severe it is.

 Period pain (dysmenorrhoea) is usually felt in the lower abdomen.
 Sometimes this pain spreads towards the upper abdomen, back and thighs.
 It may feel like cramps, heaviness or a constant, dull pain.

-Many women will experience some form of pain during their period.
-It is very common in young women, and the pain often tends to ease as you get older.
+Many people will experience some form of pain during their period.
+It is more common if you are young, but can also affect you as you get older.